 As you dive in, you’ll start to hone your ability to sell travel.
 This includes being able to identify client needs, build rapport and close deals.
 Agents must also be able to provide excellent customer service, which means being responsive to client inquiries, resolving any issues that arise and going the extra mile to ensure client satisfaction.
 In other words, you’re someone who loves helping others.

 Another important skill for independent travel agents is the ability to conduct research.
 This includes nerding out on building an itinerary, as well as being able to compare prices.
-We have an all-in-one booking platform for travel advisors that helps makes the latter part easier.
+We have an all-in-one booking platform for travel advisors that helps make the latter part easier.

 Of course, you’ll want to stay up-to-date on the latest travel trends.
 At Fora, we have ongoing training sessions for you to stay in-the-know on the latest updates in the travel industry, plus you’ll join a top-notch community of fellow Fora Advisors who are willing and eager to share their tips with you.